 We wanted to come up with a list of winter cars that were fun, fun to drive, capable, reliable and best of all, under $10k:

-Here’s a real-live example of the car that put Audi on the map.
+Here’s the car that put Audi on the map.
 60 Minutes had a field day with this car, and then gave up its reputation for quality journalism with the “unintended acceleration” scandal.
 This 1986 model is equipped with quattro all-wheel drive, a five-speed standard, and it comes out of California so its sheetmetal hasn’t been perforated by New England salt.

 I’m on record saying that I’d rather have a rear drive car with snow tires than an all-wheel drive car with all-season tires.
 I’d love a 325XiT with both all-wheel drive and snows, though, and throwing in the six-speed manual that this car has is just icing on the cake.
-This one was a one-owner Texas car with just over 100k for under $9,000.
+Models with around 100k routinely sell from rust-free areas of the country for under $9,000.

 1992 Mazda Miata